testit-tms/adapters-python/testit-adapter-pytest/README.md

 Decorators can be used to specify information about autotest.

-Description of decorators (\* - required):
+Description of decorators:
 - `testit.workItemIds` - linking an autotest to a test case
-- \*`testit.displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
+- `testit.displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
-- \*`testit.externalId` - ID of the autotest within the project in the Test IT System
+- `testit.externalId` - ID of the autotest within the project in the Test IT System
 - `testit.title` - title in the autotest card
 - `testit.description` - description in the autotest card
 - `testit.labels` - tags in the work item